 Increasing directivity using end-fire arrays

-Another part of research focused on the design of planar end-fire arrays.
+Another part of the research focused on the design of planar end-fire arrays.
 Emitting maximum radiation from one end, these antenna arrays improve signal directivity.
 The concept behind the newly developed antenna involved a parallel-plate waveguide launcher based on a substrate integrated waveguide.
 The satellite signal propagates through the substrate integrated waveguide which coaxes it into a pattern known as transverse electromagnetic (TEM).
 This was the first time researchers demonstrated TEM mode with planar wave front propagation.
-Research results have been published by the IEEE open-access journal.
-“Nanosatellites moving at low Earth orbits are moving across the sky during their orbit so they do not have a constant line of sight with the receiving antenna.
-The ultimate aim is to improve the ability of streaming high-resolution, real-time videos and images of Earth by making the most of the antenna narrow field of view.
+Again, IEEE has published the results of these important research works.
+“Nanosatellites moving in low Earth orbits are moving across the sky during their orbit so they do not have a constant line of sight with the receiving antenna.
+The ultimate aim is to improve the ability of streaming high-resolution, real-time videos and images of Earth by making the most of the antenna's narrow field of view.
 This clearly involves optimising directivity and bandwidth,” concludes Goussetis.

 CSA-EU, nanosatellite, solar panel, patch antennas, bandwidth, directivity, Earth observation, end-fire array, transverse electromagnetic